simonsso/stupid-file-serv/README.md

 the command line is built in rust and based on several standard crates from crate.io, as a bonus the curl scripts used while developing is also included.

-The soulution have been built and tested on Ubuntu, Windows 7 and Android, install varies from platform to platform
+The solution have been built and tested on Ubuntu, Windows 7 and Android, install varies from platform to platform